rdkcentral/Thunder/docs/plugin/subsystems.md

 Thunder provides "Subsystems" which are abstract categories of functionality (Network, Graphics, Internet) that can be marked as active/inactive by plugins.
 This mechanism allows plugins to delay activation until certain conditions are met, or ensure that plugins are deactivated in a suitable order.

 For example, a web-browser plugin could be prevented from starting until the Internet and Graphics subsystems are ready.
-The Graphics subsystem could be marked as active by a network management plugin, and the graphics by a window manager/compositor plugin.
+The Network subsystem could be marked as active by a network control plugin, and the graphics by a window manager/compositor plugin.

 The state of each subsystem is tracked by the framework and can be queried or modified by individual plugins.

-## Supported SubSystems
+## Supported Subsystems

 Thunder supports the following subsystems (enumerated in `Source/plugins/ISubSystem.h`)